cbib/MIX/core_genome/README.md

 Computation of the core genome conservation for MMC
 ======================================================
-* Based on orthology cluster defining the core Mollicute genome The core mollicute genome consist of the proteins found in the clade.
+* Based on orthology clusters defining the core Mollicute genome The core mollicute genome consists of ortologous conserved proteins found in the clade.
 These proteins are clustered by similarity.

 * 1169_Mcapa_s03_5480 indicate that the MCAPA protein is in cluster 1169